 Here are six other ways to help you promote mental health and wellness.

-The range of what we think and do is limited by what we fail to notice.
+In his 1985 book Vital Lies, Simple Truths: The Psychology of Self-Deception, Daniel Goleman reminds us to take notice of that which we may be overlooking.
+Goleman said the range of what we think and do is limited by what we fail to notice.
 And because we fail to notice that we fail to notice there is little we can do to change until we notice how failing to notice shapes our thoughts and deeds.
-(Goleman, 1985, p.
-24)

 Taking a moment to slow down and reflect on mental processes is a good way to challenge your thinking making sure your worldview, attitudes, and actions match the changing world around you.